 - Course language: English. - Topics: The general topics are given below.
 Please note that you can put forward topics that you would like to work on.
-Specific research questions will be arranged between me and the respective students. - Marking: The overall marks for this seminar are based on: - Essay and presentation: 80% - Discussion of another essay: 20% - The seminar is limited to a maximum of 20 participants. - The didactic approach of a seminar implies that participants must attend all of the sessions. - Please note: Registration for the seminar via MARVIN is only possible during the winter semester!
+Specific research questions will be arranged between me and the respective students. - Marking: The overall marks for this seminar are based on: - Essay and presentation: 80% - Discussion of another essay: 20% - The seminar is limited to a maximum of 20 participants. - The didactic approach of a seminar implies that participants must attend all of the sessions. - Please note: Official registration for the seminar is via MARVIN.